cojoda/monadic/goals.md

 - Optimize for cost, performance, and code quality based on high-level human guidance.

 ## Short Term
-- The agent's current refactoring capability is unsafe because it does not respect file protections in the expanded context.
-This goal is to fix this by making the BranchTask aware of protected files.
+- The dependency scanner in improver/ast_utils.py is incorrectly identifying standard library modules (like functools and typing) as local project files, causing errors.
+This goal is to fix that by making the scanner "standard library aware."

-In improver/branch.py, find the BranchRunner.run method.
-Locate the call to self.branch_task.execute().
-Modify this call to pass the protected_files list, which is available as self.protected_files.
-Still in improver/branch.py, update the BranchTask.construct_prompt method signature to accept a protected_files: List[str] argument.
-Finally, modify the logic inside BranchTask.construct_prompt to use this new list.
-If the protected_files list is not empty, it must append a new, clearly marked section to the user prompt.
-This section should be titled "Protected Files" and explicitly state: "You can use the following files for context, but you MUST NOT include them in your 'edits' list."
-Then, list the protected files.
+In improver/ast_utils.py, modify the get_local_dependencies function:

+It must get a list of all standard library module names.
+The best way to do this is using the sys.stdlib_module_names set, which is available in Python 3.10 and later.
+Ensure you import sys.
+Inside the loop that processes ast.Import and ast.ImportFrom nodes, check if the root of the imported module's name (e.g., the "functools" in "functools.cached_property") is in the set of standard library names.
+If the module is a standard library module, you must continue to the next node and NOT attempt to resolve it as a local file path.
+The function should only return paths to files that are actually part of the local project.